Iowa vs. Nebraska NCAA Football Odds, Plays and Insights | November 26, 2021

 Iowa Stats and Trends

-- Iowa has played 11 games, with six wins against the spread.

-- So far this season, the Hawkeyes have been installed as favorites by a 1.5-point margin or more nine times and are 5-4 ATS in those games.
+- The Hawkeyes have an against the spread record of 5-4 in their nine games as a favorite of 1.5 points or more so far this season.

-- Iowa has eclipsed the over/under in 36.4% of its opportunities this year (four times in 11 games with a set point total).
+- Iowa has hit the over in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- Iowa is 6-2 against the spread and 8-0 overall this season when the team scores more than 22.2 points.
+- Iowa is 6-2 against the spread and 8-0 overall this season when the team records more than 22.2 points.

-- In games that Iowa piles up over 366.2 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Iowa amasses over 366.2 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Hawkeyes have turned the ball over two more times (14 total) than the Cornhuskers have forced a turnover (12) this season.
+- The Hawkeyes have turned the ball over 14 times this season, two more turnovers than the Cornhuskers have forced (12).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.